 My voice matters is a three-year development project aiming to develop a method for real user involvement for children and youth as service users.
 The goal is to enable children and youth to bring forward their experiences with the services with their own voice.
 The project is based on User Interviews User (UIU) as a methodology, where former service users interview current users of a service.
 In this project, we have young people/young adults in the ages of 18 and 23 as project team members, who themselves have experience with the use of mental healthcare services.
 These project team members are trained in the UIU-method, and participates in designing the interview guide, conducting interviews, analysis, writing report and presenting the results in the dialogue conference with the service and participants of the projects.
 Here, we discuss the findings and how to work with them further on, before we incorporate these results in a final report, which is given to the service for future work.
 One year after the project has ended, we will meet the service to follow this up.
 The goal is to make sure that the services are continuously developed after children and youths experiences and views.

 In 2015, we evaluated Children’s and Young People’s Psychiatric Out-Patient Clinic of St. Olavs Hospital in Trondheim, where we interviewed service users between the ages of 16 and 18.
-In the fall of 2017, we evaluated the outpatient offer to service users between the ages of 12 and 18 at the Children’s and Young People’s Psychiatric Out-Patient Clinic of Levanger Hospital, which report will be published soon.
+In the fall of 2017, we evaluated the outpatient offer to service users between the ages of 12 and 18 at the Children’s and Young People’s Psychiatric Out-Patient Clinic of Levanger Hospital.
 In the fall of 2018, we are going to evaluate Team Children and Youth at Stangehjelpa, the mental health service in Stange municipality.
 We are currently working on the final report from this study.
 We are also working on interviews in another evaluation of Children’s and Young People’s Psychiatric Out-Patient Clinic of St. Olavs Hospital in Trondheim.
 In the fall of 2019 we are going to evaluate measures in Hemne and Snillfjord municipal child welfare service.
 We are currently planning this evaluation.